Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 Finishes all current moves and and thus clears the buffer.
 That's identical to G4 P0 except that G4 P0 does not release any axes or extruders.

+In RRF 3.7 and later, M400 re-reads the machine position from the motors only when a move may have stopped short of its target, for example a homing, probing or stall-detection move.
+Earlier versions did so on every M400, which quantised the current position to whole motor steps and could distort a following G2 or G3 arc.

 ## M401: Deploy z-probe